ybillchen/Dendrogram/README.md

 $ cd Dendrogram/
 $ pip install -e .
 ```
 The `-e` command allows you to make changes to the code.
+Remove it if you don't want to do so.
+The package has not been published to `PyPI` yet.

 ## Usage